Home » Senior School »

 The Duke of Edinburgh’s Award is an internationally recognised programme that encourages young people to challenge themselves by participating in a wide range of activities that include volunteering and an expedition.

-Girls can register for participation in the Award scheme at Bronze Level at the start of Year 10, and for Silver in Years 11-13.
-Training sessions for the Expedition section are provided within school, and both the Practice and Qualifying Expeditions are arranged by school staff.
+Students can register for participation in the Award scheme at Bronze Level at the start of Year 9, and for Silver in Years 10.
+Students wishing to move on to the Gold Award will have the chance to pursue this in Y11 and into Sixth Form.
+Training sessions for the expedition section are provided within school, and both the Practice and Qualifying Expeditions are arranged by school staff using an approved activity provider.

 We have our own Field Centre that is used regularly for school trips and situated in the beautiful Wye Valley in Wales.
 Activities include canoeing, orienteering, climbing and visiting the Centre of Alternative Technology